Risk aversion

 In economics and finance, risk aversion is the tendency of people to prefer outcomes with low uncertainty to those outcomes with high uncertainty, even if the average outcome of the latter is equal to or higher in monetary value than the more certain outcome.

-Risk aversion explains the inclination to agree to a situation with a more predictable, but possibly lower payoff, rather than another situation with a highly unpredictable, but possibly higher payoff.
+Risk aversion explains the inclination to agree to a situation with a lower average payoff that is more predictable rather than another situation with a less predictable payoff that is higher on average.
 For example, a risk-averse investor might choose to put their money into a bank account with a low but guaranteed interest rate, rather than into a stock that may have high expected returns, but also involves a chance of losing value.

 Example

 A person is given the choice between two scenarios: one with a guaranteed payoff, and one with a risky payoff with same average value.
 In the former scenario, the person receives $50.
 In the uncertain scenario, a coin is flipped to decide whether the person receives $100 or nothing.
 The expected payoff for both scenarios is $50, meaning that an individual who was insensitive to risk would not care whether they took the guaranteed payment or the gamble.
 However, individuals may have different risk attitudes.

 A person is said to be: